Alana Stewart Newman highlights September

 But here, in her worship, the Church is alive and well.
 We thus encourage especially those of you for whom this style of worship is at first new and challenging to find here a renewing refuge and a steadfast haven; to live within the mysteries of the Body of Christ; to be joined together with your brothers and sisters, and to be lifted up by them beyond self; and, of course, to ask questions, to learn, to grow with us all.
 It may take weeks or even months for you to find yourself at home with the liturgy and ceremonies of the historic Lutheran church, but many before you have found it well worth the journey.
 Welcome home!

 Our study weekend – with renowned speaker and journalist Dr. Uwe Siemon-Netto – is now open to all!
-Whether you’re a student or not, laity or clergy – you are welcome to attend.
-The cost has also been reduced – only $5 for the whole weekend (including meals and all sessions), or just $1 per lecture.
+Whether you’re a student or not, approved laity or clergy – you are welcome to attend.
+The cost has also been reduced – only $5 for the whole weekend (including meals and all sessions), remedy or just $1 per lecture.
 See full details below.
-If you would like a full-color flyer publicizing this event, please let me know. (more…)
+If you would like a full-color flyer publicizing this event, approved please let me know. (more…)